The regrowth of Amazonian forests following deforestation can happen much slower than previously thought, a new study shows.

 First author Fernando Elias from the Federal University of Pará explained: “The region we studied in the Amazon has seen an increase in temperature of 0.1 C per decade, and tree growth was lower during periods of drought.
 With predictions of more drought in the future, we must be cautious about the ability of secondary forests to mitigate climate change.
 Our results underline the need for international agreements that minimize the impacts of climate change.”

-Beyond helping fight climate change, secondary forests can also provide important habitat for threatened species.
-However, the researchers found that biodiversity levels in the secondary forests were only 56% of those seen local undisturbed forests, with no increase in species diversity during the 20 years of monitoring.
+Beyond helping fight climate change, secondary forests can also provide important habitats for threatened species.
+However, the researchers found that biodiversity levels in the secondary forests were only 56% of those seen in local undisturbed forests, with no increase in species diversity during the 20 years of monitoring.

 Biologist Joice Ferreira, a researcher at the Brazilian Agricultural Research Corporation, said: “Our study shows that in heavily deforested areas, forest recovery needs additional support and investment to overcome the lack of seed sources and seed-dispersing animals.
 This is different from other areas we have studied where historic deforestation is much lower and secondary forests recover much faster without any human intervention.”